An overview of the argument for an early development of dormition traditions, its strengths, and its weaknesses.

 An overview of the Infancy Gospels: what they are, why they were written, and why they are significant.

-An overview of what is known about Clement of Rome "The First Apostolic Father" and the epistle ascribed to his hand known as Clement's First Epistle to the Corinthians.
+This article contains an overview of what is known about Clement of Rome, "The First Apostolic Father."
+The epistle ascribed to his hand is known as Clement's First Epistle to the Corinthians.

 An overview of the origins and evolution of Christian art from its onset to the end of the 9th century.

-The significance and origin of the Christian Ichthys.
+The significance and origin of the Christian Ichthys symbol, a simple fish commonly depicted with "Ixθús" written inside it.

 The Definition and early history of Subordinationism with a critique.